MatthewKennedy/spree_admin/README.md

 # Spree Admin

 Spree Admin is a fresh take on an Admin UI for Spree, it is currently intended to be experimental in the early stages, free from any legacy dependencies.
-The goal is to speed up development and find new intuitive ways of using Spree Admin.
+The goal is to speed up development and find new intuitive ways of using Spree Admin while completely modernizing the tech stack and user experience.

-## User Benefits
+## Benefits

-- Product Images can be tagged to the applicable options.
+- Product Images can be tagged to their applicable option(s).
 - New order process, more akin to building an invoice than attempting to replicate a shopping cart in an admin UI (WIP).
 - Modern UI (WIP).

-## Tech Stack Benefits

-- All ES6 Vanilla JavaScript.
-- SASS/SCSS and JavaScript compiled by modern processors.
-- Uses Stimulus and Turbo where ever possible.
-- Bootstrap 5

 ## Installation